 The UFTI Final Report outlines an optimal future land use and transport programme for the western Bay of Plenty sub-region.
 The ‘Connected Centres’ programme will be included in the SmartGrowth Joint Spatial Plan which will undergo public consultation by SmartGrowth and its partner councils in the first quarter of 2021.

 Technical Reports published

-A number of key research reports are developed that will form part of the supporting documentation for the UFTI programme.
+As part of the UFTI process, a number of key research reports were developed and form part of the supporting documentation for the UFTI programme.

 Tools for increasing social and affordable housing

 This report identifies strategies that would help meet current and future needs for right-sized social and affordable housing in Tauranga and the Western Bay.

 A high-level feasibility assessment of a metro rail service for the Western Bay of Plenty under different scenarios.

 A summary of what existing iwi and hapū management plans have told us in the past about tangata whenua perspectives on urban form and transport.

 Mā te Whiritahi, Cultural Overlay